iiasa/message_ix/doc/macro.rst

 When this is not possible, there are some workarounds:

+1. Adjust CPLEX's scaling parameter; specify `scaind = 1`.
+   This will result in more "aggressive" scaling.

+2. Adjust CPLEX's barrier crossover algorithm; specify `barcrossalg = 2`.
+   By default, CPLEX will choose between either `Primal crossover` or `Dual crossover`.
+   Unscaled infeasibilities will result only with `Primal crossover`, hence forcing CPLEX to use the latter will resolve the issue.
+   This will result in longer solving times, but will guarantee overcoming the issue.

-1. Adjust CPLEX's convergence criterion, `epopt` (this is distinct from the `convergence_criterion` of the MESSAGE_MACRO algorithm).
+3. Adjust CPLEX's convergence criterion, `epopt` (this is distinct from the `convergence_criterion` of the MESSAGE_MACRO algorithm).
    In :mod:`message_ix`, :data:`.DEFAULT_CPLEX_OPTIONS` sets this to ``1e-6`` by default.
    This approach is delicate, as changing the tolerance may also change the solution by a significant amount.
    This has not been tested in detail and should be handled with care.

-2. Switch to other methods provided by CPLEX, using e.g. `lpmethod` = ``2``.
+4. Switch to other methods provided by CPLEX, using e.g. `lpmethod` = ``2``.
    A disadvantage of this approach is the longer runtime, as described above.

-3. Start the MESSAGE-MACRO algorithm with `lpmethod` set to ``4``.
-   Manually monitor its progress, and after approximately 10 iterations have passed, delete the file :file:`cplex.opt`.
-   When CPLEX can not find its option file, it will revert to using a simplex method (and advanced basis) from thereon.
+The arguments can be passed with the solve command, e.g. `scenario.solve(solve_options={"barcrossalg": "2"})` Alternatively the arguments can be specified either in :file:`models.py`.

 :mod:`message_ix.macro` internals